 A: First, there is the cost of tuition for nine credits.
 Second, there are textbook fees.
-Third, there is lab fee that includes food and any special resources that are needed.
+Third, there is a fee to cover travel expenses, food and additional resources that are needed.
 Lastly, any personal clothing and equipment and that you may need, such as boots.

 Q: What personal clothing and equipment do I need and what is provided?